Clubs and Activities

 Cougar Nation – Pep club that organizes and participates in pep rallies, attends athletic events, and promotes school spirit.
 Fri., 8:00 a.m., Rm.
 814, Ms. Natalie Davis

 Drama – There is no drama club, but any student may audition for, or work tech for, the fall plays and spring Quixotica.
-Ms. CJ Breland (Rm.
+Ms. Lori Hilliard (Rm.
 800, Theatre Classroom)

-Ecology Club – Raises awareness of and facilitates student involvement in campus greening initiatives, like sustaining our campus recycling and the state's only high school compost program.
+Ecology Club – Raises awareness of and facilitates student involvement in greening initiatives, like sustaining our campus recycling and participating in beautification projects.
 Tue., 3:40-4:40, Rm.
-103, Ms. Cindy Byron & Ms. Sarah Duffer (304)
+103, Ms. Cindy Byron

-Gay-Straight Alliance – A group of supportive students who stand for equality of LGBT+ and straight students in our school community.
+GSA (Gender & Sexuality Alliance) – A group of supportive students who stand for equality of LGBTQ+ and straight students in our school community.
 Thu., 3:45–4:45, Rm.
-309, Mr. William Wallace
+304, Mr. William Wallace, Ms. Kristy Decker, Ms. Sarah Duffer

 Hiking Club – We will be hiking three times each semester, weather permitting.
 All communication will be made through announcements, emails, and remind.
 If you are interested in joining please complete the form under clubs on the AHS and SILSA webpages AND join our Remind (Text the message @hikeavl to the number 81010 OR go to rmd.at/hikeavl from your phone browser).
 TBD, Ms. Dacia Harris (300) & Mr. David Kotchmar (104)

 International Thespian Society – Students who fulfill requirements, including participation in at least 2 shows on campus in at least 2 capacities, are inducted each spring and function as leaders of the Theatre Program.
 1st & 3rd Mon., 3:40, Rm.
-800, Ms. CJ Breland
+800, Ms. Lori Hilliard

-Lutherie Club – For students who are interested in building an acoustic guitar or a ukulele over the course of three semesters (spring; then the next school year).
-Prospective members must be sophomores or juniors, and must have basic woodworking skills.
-Dues are $250, and cover the cost of all materials, supplies, and tools.
-Dues may be paid in two installments of $125 each.
+Lutherie Club – For students who are interested in building an acoustic guitar or a ukulele over the course of the school year.
+Prospective members must be at least sophomores, and must have completed a woodworking class at Asheville High, or be able to demonstrate basic woodworking proficiency.
+Dues are $300, and cover the cost of all materials, supplies, and tools.
+Dues may be paid in two installments of $150 each.
 Membership is limited to the first six students to make a dues payment.
-Beginning spring semester; time TBD, Woodshop, Mr. Howard Shepherd (122) & Mr. Christopher Randall (Woodshop)
+Meetings will begin in early September; members must be committed to meeting one day a week after school and on selected weekends in order to complete an instrument over the course of the school year.
+Time TBD, Woodshop, Mr. Howard Shepherd (122) & Mr. Christopher Randall (Woodshop)

 National Art Honor Society – We are pleased to invite students who have completed one visual arts or ceramics course in high school to apply for membership into the Asheville High School Chapter of the National Art Honor Society (NAHS) each year.
 Monthly mandatory meetings on Wed. with additional days for activities and service activities.

 National English Honor Society – An organization for students with a special interest in literature and writing.
 Students must have completed 2 semesters of high school English and have a 3.0 GPA.
-2nd & 4th Mon., 3:45-4:30, Rm.
-209, Ms. W. Pumphrey
+1st Thu, 7:45 a.m., Rm.
+211, Ms. Michelle Greener

 National Honor Society - Eligible juniors with at least a 3.6 weighted GPA, clean discipline record for 11th grade, good attendance, and recommendations from teachers are invited to be inducted into NHS during the spring of 11th grade.
 Events and deadlines are listed on the AHS calendar.
 Mr. Bart Murphy (316) & Ms. Amy Wiesner (208)